 You are dating online to meet people you don’t normally run into during your normal routine.
-Since anyone can sign up for most online dating sites, you will see all sorts: People will have different backgrounds, education, and hobbies than you’re used to.
+Since anyone can sign up for most popular dating sites, you will see all sorts: People will have different backgrounds, education, and hobbies than you’re used to.
 Be receptive, and remember, new things can be fun!
 (Except the meth and heroin scene, I don’t recommend that.)
 Don’t be afraid to ask questions for small talk.
 Questions are a great way to break the ice and get a conversation going.

 4. Read bios and scroll through *all* the pictures

 People always save the weird shit for the end, so pay attention!
 Even if I’m going to swipe left, I look at every picture for amusement’s sake.
 One profile I saw was pretty normal until the last picture, where he had a bathroom mirror selfie revealing his tongue ring and a fanned out stack of money. #nope

 5. Only give out your phone number when you’re excited to do so